TruongTuyen/WordPress-Guide-Lines/README.md

 ## Inconsistent prefixing: ##
 ## No image placeholders, if user doesn't want an image, nothing should display.
 Theme still needs to work properly without them. ##
 ## Please update Visual Composer plugin to the latest version. ##
+## Remove all extraneous text domains that are completely unrelated to the theme. ##
+Please note that packaged PHP libraries (i.e. TGMPA), frameworks, and plugin template text domains are relevant and therefore authorized.
+## No image placeholders ##
+if user doesn't want an image, nothing should display.
+Theme still needs to work properly without them.
+## Scripts Enque ##
+Scripts and styles should not be hardcoded anywhere in your theme or added any other way but with wp_enqueue_* hook and to be added from the functions file.
+This includes custom JS/CSS.